aisha-x/THM/Rooms/SOC Level 1/Phishing/Snapped Phish-ing Line.md

 ### Q4.What is the URL to the .zip archive of the phishing kit? (defanged format)

-- use `curl` to get us a detailed information about the HTTP response headers
+- Use `curl` to get detailed information about the HTTP response headers

 ![Screenshot 2025-06-08 140017](https://github.com/user-attachments/assets/9751bff6-de86-4a6b-9d53-474597cdbe40)